 You may click on the ‘Awaiting for approval’ button to view invoice details.
 But you should not approve or complete the payments from the Accounting module.
 This integration currently has a one-way communication system.
 It can fetch data from WooCommerce, but cannot modify WooCommerce data yet.

 CRM User Profile Enriched

 Now, navigate to – WP-Admin → WP ERP → CRM → Contacts

 You will find the customer from WooCommerce listed in the CRM contact list.

 You can search for your CRM contact list by creating search segments.
 WooCommerce billing, shipping, order, etc. information can be used to create new searches.
 You can use these saved searches to sent newsletters and emails using different email plugins including Email Campaign.

 Now, click on the contact to view details of their activities.
-The detail view of the contact’s profile will be available.
+A detailed view of the contact’s profile will be available.
 You will find the contacts activity log which will display all of their order and purchase logs.
 At the bottom of the page, you will find two new sections titled Lates Orders and Purchased Products.

-The latest order section will have the order ID, order status and their total amount.
-The purchased products will show a list of the products that was bought by this contact including their quantity and amount paid.
+The latest order section will have the order ID, order status, and total amount.
+The purchased products will show a list of the products that were bought by this contact including their quantity and amount paid.

 After completing the order, the status of the order in the sales list on Accounting module will be changed to paid and an invoice against the order will be created and saved.